python-trio/pytest-trio/docs/source/reference.rst

 * Any function decorated with ``@pytest_trio.trio_fixture``.
-* Any async function decorated with ``@pytest.fixture``, *if* requested by a Trio test.
+* Any async function decorated with ``@pytest.fixture``, *if* Trio mode is enabled *or* this fixture is being requested by a Trio test.
 * Any fixture which depends on a Trio fixture.

 The most notable difference between regular fixtures and Trio fixtures